isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-does-baking-soda-kill-bed-bugs.markdown

 Dealing with pests in your home can be costly and unsettling.
 Pests such as bed bugs replicate rapidly by laying 2 or 3 eggs every day, and if not tackled properly, they can spread all around the house.
 How then do you remove such infestation?
 Could you have a similar problem?
 **Well, the question at hand is, does baking soda kill bed bugs?
 The direct answer is YES - including baby bed bugs.
 Usually, the sodium carbonate salt found in this powder composition destroys the bed bugs exoskeleton upon contact.
 In addition, the bug is instantly dehydrated, thus leading to its sudden death.**
 **When ingested, baking soda causes abdominal swelling (due to carbon dioxide generated), which ends up suffocating the bug to death eventually.
 Indeed, baking soda has a sharp crystalline structure that can cut the bugs alimentally canal (abrasion) thereby killing it.**
-During bed bug extermination, you can either sprinkle the powder, prepare a paste, or pile the compound into layers for effective killing action.�Related:
+During bed bug extermination, you can either sprinkle the powder, prepare a paste, or pile the compound into layers for effective killing action.
+Related:
 [Bed Bugs compared to Roaches](https://pestpolicy.com/bed-bugs-vs-roaches/)
 ## Details: Does Baking Soda Kill Bed Bugs?
 ### Killing Action